 "I cannot think of another Rioja at this price level that offers this much character and fruit" were the words of Robert M. Parker Jr. when writing about Cortijo.
 Rioja is Spain's most prestigious wine region and for younger or neophyte wine drinkers who want to learn more about this magical, storybook wine region, its grapes and its wines, Cortijo Tinto offers a perfect introduction.
 Cortijo means cottage or shack, a reference to the fact that even a humble winery in Rioja can make excellent quality wine.
 The Philosophy of Cortijo is simple: to make better wine, you need to harvest better grapes.
-The quality of Cortijo wines are maintained by maintaining quality in the vineyards.
+The quality of Cortijo wines are achieved by maintaining quality in the vineyards.
 Rather than building a chateau or a beautiful tasting room, Cortijo focuses on cultivating the only meaningful ingredient, the grapes.
 Beginning with the 2009 vintage, Cortijo is made with estate-owned grapes.
 Cortijo Tinto is a pure, youthful expression of Rioja Alta at an excellent price point.

 WHAT MAKES THIS WINE UNIQUE?
 A pure, bright expression of estate-grown fruit from Rioja Alta.
 The emphasis is in the fruit flavors and not the oak.
-An incredible value!
-In the words of Robert M. Parker, JR. "I cannot think of another Rioja at this price level that offers this much character and fruit"
+In the words of Robert M. Parker, JR. "I cannot think of another Rioja at this price level that offers this much character and fruit".

 RATING HISTORY: 2016 90VM, 2016 90JS; 2015 89VM; 2013 89IWC; 2012 89IWC; 2011 88RP & 88+IWC; 2010RP